The faeces left behind when animals defecate can be a health hazard. As such, dog owners have a legal duty to clean it up in public areas.

 The Dog Fouling (Scotland) Act 2003 enforces the law in Scotland.
 It is an offence for a person in charge of a hound in a public open space not to clear up after the dog has defecated.

-Dog Poop Laws: What is the Law on Picking Up After Your Dog in the United Kingdom?
+What is the Law on Cleaning Up Dog Poop in the United Kingdom?